Fate whispers to the warrior, “You can not withstand the storm.”

 To endure it all is to face those choices.

-How we weather the storm depends on many things—the choices we make (unfair or otherwise); how we respond with our backs against the wall, or our faces pressed to the ground; and where we stand when it really counts.
+How we weather the storm depends on many things: the choices we make (unfair or otherwise); how we respond with our backs against the wall, or our faces pressed to the ground; and where we stand when it really counts.

 Some of us are warriors in the storm.

-The recent death of Ruth Bader Ginsburg—an event met with widespread sadness (and fear)—got me thinking about what it means to be a warrior in today’s world.
+The recent death of Ruth Bader Ginsburg—an event met with both sadness and despair—got me thinking about what it means to be a warrior in today’s world.
 As a civil rights lawyer, Ginsburg dedicated her career to dismantling sex-based discrimination under the law.
 She believed in taking small steps that would serve as precedent for future legal victories, slowly chipping away at inequality one case at a time.
 And chipped away she did, advancing gender equality in ways that few other lawyers in history would.
 She was a warrior in her own right, at a time when the world needed such a warrior.
 And millions would ultimately benefit from her decades of dedication to the defence and promotion of women’s rights and freedoms.

 The hard realization is that no warrior is without their faults and limitations.
 As a Supreme Court Justice, Ginsburg was at times more tempered in her decisions and dissents—she was not always the radical liberal that her pop-culture following wanted her to be (though I have found this criticism to be problematic given the relative nature of the word “radical”).
 On issues of criminal justice, for instance, her voting was disappointingly right-leaning.
 And in a 2016 interview, her remarks about Colin Kaepernick and the NFL protests against racial violence were clearly short-sighted.
 (On the latter point, however, she went on to issue a formal apology, stating that her comments were “inappropriately dismissive and harsh.”)
 Regardless of such criticisms, Ginsburg remained a staunch defender of gender equality throughout her career (and to the bitter end), a fact supported by numerous decisions and dissents in her time as Supreme Court Justice.